andrew/ultimate-awesome/README.md

 - [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [awesome-raspberry-pi-zh](https://github.com/1021683053/awesome-raspberry-pi-zh) - 树莓派工具，镜像，教程，文章.
 - [awesome-cs-tutorial](https://github.com/sanbuphy/awesome-cs-tutorial) -   A collection of ComputerScience and DeepLearning tutorial and tools. ⭐ 自收集整理的有关各类计算机与深度学习课程网站、工具、使用技巧的合集 .
+- [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-tca](https://github.com/antranapp/awesome-tca) - Awesome list for The Composable Architecture.
 - [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.
 - [awesome-coq](https://github.com/coq-community/awesome-coq) - A curated list of awesome Coq libraries, plugins, tools, verification projects, and resources [maintainers=@anton-trunov,@palmskog].